ronnieholm/CSharp-clean-architecture-sample/docs/architecture/ADR005-custom-pipeline-in-application-layer.md

 A pipeline may be implemented in at least three different ways:

-1. Directly adding any before and after code to the request dipatcher method.
+1. Directly adding any before and after code to the request dispatcher method.
 1. Implementing each behavior as a class with behavior state and a reference to the next behavior.
 1. Implementing each behavior as a method closing over any behavior state and a